1andDone/blackjack/README.md

         )
 ]
 ```
-In the example above, *Card Counter* is the first to act every game and sits down at the table with a $12,000 bankroll. *Card Counter* is counting cards using the *Halves* strategy and is able to compute the true count to the nearest 0.5. *Card Counter* will vary their bets according to their personal bet scale:
+In the example above, *Card Counter* is the first to act every game and sits down at the table with a $12,000 bankroll. *Card Counter* is counting cards using the *Halves* strategy and is able to compute the true count at any point in time to the nearest 0.5. *Card Counter* will make the insurance side bet offered at the table only when the true count is greater than or equal to 5.
+Additionally, *Card Counter* will vary their bets according to their personal bet scale:

 | Amount Bet | Halves True Count |
 |:----------:| :----------------:|